 (j) Each of the Guarantor and the Principal Subsidiaries is not subject to, or is exempt from, regulation as a "holding company" or a "subsidiary company" of a "holding company", in each case as such terms are defined in the Public Utility Holding Company Act of 1935, as amended.

 (k) Margin stock (within the meaning of Regulation U issued by the Federal Reserve Board) does not constitute all or substantially all of the assets of the Guarantor.

+(l) [As of the date of this Guaranty, Enron Canada Corp. is a Principal Subsidiary of the Guarantor.]

 ARTICLE IV